OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-context/nodejs/README.md

    - From the lower left corner, choose Apps -> Manage your apps -> Upload an app.
    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

+7) Add the tab in private/shared channel.

-7) Refer below docs for creating private/shared channels in team.
+8) Refer below docs for creating private/shared channels in team.
  - [Shared Channels](https://docs.microsoft.com/en-us/MicrosoftTeams/shared-channels)
  - [Private Channels](https://docs.microsoft.com/en-us/MicrosoftTeams/private-channels)